 A national co-ordinator, appointed by the partner country government, who is usually an official sitting at the ministry overseeing the management of development co-operation, organises the participation of development partners and other actors, making use of existing dialogue or co-ordination mechanisms for engagement, when possible.

 Following their participation, countries receive country results briefs that provide a detailed account of their results.
 This results brief can be used to better understand and disseminate findings, as well as jointly plan and take action with stakeholders.

 Given the exercise’s core focus on accountability, it attracts high participation from all development actors due to its unique potential to gather evidence leading to dialogue, to help unlock persistent challenges limiting the impact of development co-operation.
 Development partners play a vital role in the monitoring through their support towards coordination and mobilisation of peers, capacity building, and logistical and/or financial support provided to partner countries implementing the monitoring process and its follow-up at country level.

-Following their participation, development partners will receive development partner profiles that provide a detailed account of their performance vis-à-vis the partner countries they report towards.
+Following their participation, development partners will receive profiles that provide a detailed account of their performance.

 Active participation of domestic development actors, like civil society organisations, private sector actors, local governments among others, in the monitoring exercise at country-level is crucial to ensure inclusiveness in the collective effort to increase the effectiveness of the country’s development co-operation.
 The exercise’s focus on collective accountability and unique potential to gather evidence to facilitate dialogue with governments and development partners, attracts high participation of diverse development actors.